thenexthub/Codira/docs/LibraryEvolutionManifesto.md

 ### Declaring library version dependencies

-Swift's current OS-based availability model includes the notion of a _minimum deployment target,_ the version of an OS that must be present for the program being compiled to run at all.
+Codira's current OS-based availability model includes the notion of a _minimum deployment target,_ the version of an OS that must be present for the program being compiled to run at all.
 For example, a program compiled with a minimum deployment target of iOS 9.2 will not launch on iOS 9.0.

 The generalized model suggests being able to make similar guarantees for individual libraries.
 For example, a client program may depend on version 1.1 of the "Magician" library; trying to run using version 1.0 will result in errors.
 By declaring this at compile-time, the client code can omit `@available` and `#available` checks that are satisfied by the minimum library version.